Last Updated on

 Before committing to a restoration project there are a number of important things to consider, from time and money to how you feel about a given model.

 We spoke to father and son Trevor and Simon Parfitt of Scott Automotive to help you ensure you have thought about your restoration project properly and choose the right one.
-The family-run team restorate, rebuild and prepare vintage, rally and racing cars and have done so for more than 20 years.
-As such, the duo has worked with people on hundreds of projects – including those that have gone horribly wrong – so they’re experts in restorations of all types, from the everyday to the unique.
+The family-run team restore, rebuild and prepare vintage, rally and racing cars and have done so for more than 20 years.
+As such, the duo has worked with people on hundreds of projects – including rescuing those that have gone horribly wrong – so they’re experts in restorations of all types, from the every-day to the unique.

 Do you care about the car?